© John Wiley & Sons Ltd

 Evolutionary Applications is an open access journal, and you or your funder will be required to pay an article publication charge on acceptance.
 For more details on charges and available discounts, please see here.

-The journal publishes three main types of articles: Original Research, Synthesis, and Perspective.
+The journal publishes three main types of articles: Original Research, Reviews and Syntheses, and Perspectives.

 - Original Research articles - these papers report novel research projects that yield valuable insights into topics within our coverage.